 Today exactly I turn 32!
 When I was 15 I always thought that by 30 I’d have it all sorted.
-I’d be well-established in my dream career, the holidays three times a year, the gorgeous house, the perfect husband and the one kid with the other on their way.
+I’d be well-established in my dream career, holiday three times a year, the gorgeous house, the perfect husband and the one kid with the other on their way.
 Yeah… not so much.

 But it’s funny I am so content with my life, I am really am.
 In reality my life is so much richer and surprising that I ever imagined.
 I’ve been thinking a lot about where I’ve come from and where I’d like to go and here are 32 hard-won lessons I learnt over the last 32 years I’d tell my younger self.
 My own personal ‘Everybodies free to wear sunscreen.’